 We have produced a simple map to help you explore our farm.

 A very short walk, by road: turn right out of barn, left at Church Lane crossroads, right at the end of Church Lane, Kings Head is just along the road on your right.

 If the weather has been dry, you could try the route across the fields: Look for the footpath on your right in Church Lane soon after passing the Old Forge house.
-This is a narrow track behind some garden fences that opens out to cross a field once you have climbed the style, goes through a kissing gate and you will see the Kings Head across the next field.
+This is a narrow track behind some garden fences which takes you through some new housing.

 Walk to Woodchurch The Six Bells